-Dr Ojwach is a Senior Lecturer of Inorganic Chemistry and Academic Leader for Chemistry (PMB) at the University of KwaZulu-Natal.
-Dr Ojwach holds a PhD degree in Applied Synthetic Organometallic Chemistry and Homogeneous catalysis from the University of Johannesburg.
+Prof Ojwach is an Associate Professor of Inorganic Chemistry at the University of KwaZulu-Natal.
+Prof Ojwach holds a PhD degree in Applied Synthetic Organometallic Chemistry and Homogeneous catalysis from the University of Johannesburg.

 His main research area focuses on the design of transition metal complexes and their fundamental and theoretical investigations as catalysts in oligomerization, polymerization, carbonylation and hydrogenation reactions.